birchill/10ten-ja-reader/CONTRIBUTING.md

 `(Chrome, Edge)`.
 Bare issue references such as `#123` are linked when Changesets updates the changelog.

+These target annotations also decide which stores a release is published to.
+An unannotated note applies to every browser, so a browser is only skipped if _every_ note in the release excludes it.
+To cut a Firefox-only release, for example, annotate every note with `(Firefox)`; the other stores then have no applicable notes and are skipped automatically, and the changelog heading is stamped with a matching `(Firefox only)` annotation for the historical record.

+(Note that the Safari/iOS build is always uploaded to App Store Connect regardless of these annotations—uploading a build there does not oblige us to actually submit it for release—and Thunderbird is published manually.)

 Pre-release checks:

 - If we've made changes to the build setup at all, it's good to run